-The college also offers a monthly payment plans; Nelnet.
-Please contact the SFS Office for information and eligibility requirements for this plan as well as for other resources to fund your education.

 Students can view their current charges, and any balance due in their MyMaria portal.
 A separate log in is necessary to review financial aid on the Financial Aid portal within MyMaria.
-Any balance that is not covered by "approved" financial aid, loans, or a payment plan, must be paid by the term tuition due date.
-"Approved" financial aid means that the Financial Aid Office has verified that students have completed all application materials and necessary actions related to the financial aid, and/or Student Accounts has established a payment plan.
-If payment is being made on the student's behalf (i.e. employer tuition benefit, 529 College Savings plan, or other outside source), then the student must notify the Student

-Financial Services Office by the first day of class.
+If payment is being made on the student's behalf (i.e. employer tuition benefit, 529 College Savings plan, or other outside source), then the student must notify the Student Financial Services Office in advance of the term tuition due date.

 Checks, cash, credit and debit cards are accepted.
-Payment can be sent to:

-Maria College, Student Financial Services,

-700 New Scotland Avenue

-Albany, NY 12208.
+Payment can be sent to: Maria College, Student Financial Services, 700 New Scotland Avenue Albany, NY 12208.